DOCUMENT CLASSIFICATION: TECHNICAL SPECIFICATION

 What is agentic SEO?

 Agentic SEO is the practice of optimising digital infrastructure for autonomous AI agents rather than human search users.
-It operates below the content layer — validating machine-readable infrastructure signals, structured data topology, and cryptographic identity anchoring.
-An enterprise with validated agentic SEO infrastructure is discoverable by AI-driven procurement systems; one without is structurally invisible regardless of content quality.
+It operates below the content layer, validating machine-readable infrastructure signals, structured data topology, and cryptographic identity anchoring.
+An enterprise with validated agentic SEO infrastructure is discoverable by AI-driven procurement systems.
+An enterprise with unvalidated infrastructure is structurally invisible regardless of content quality.

 How does agentic SEO differ from traditional SEO?

-Traditional SEO optimises for probabilistic ranking algorithms targeting human readers — backlinks, keyword density, engagement metrics.
+Traditional SEO optimises for probabilistic ranking algorithms targeting human readers: backlinks, keyword density, engagement metrics.
 Agentic SEO optimises for deterministic signal validation: llms.txt declarations, schema.org completeness, HSTS configuration, ALPN negotiation, and agentic architecture compliance.
-The two disciplines operate on orthogonal infrastructure layers — traditional SEO excellence does not produce agentic SEO readiness.
+The two disciplines operate on orthogonal infrastructure layers.
+Traditional SEO excellence and agentic SEO readiness are separate achievements.

 Who needs agentic SEO?

-Any enterprise competing in B2B markets where procurement is increasingly driven by autonomous AI agents.
+Any enterprise competing in B2B markets where autonomous AI agents increasingly drive procurement.
 Agencies preparing clients for agentic search, CTOs validating infrastructure readiness, and technology companies entering agentic commerce workflows all require agentic SEO validation.

 How is agentic SEO validated?

 SOVP delivers certified agentic SEO validation through a deterministic 90+ parameter audit.
 The SOVP Validator Audit covers machine-readable infrastructure signals, LLM crawl signal quality, knowledge graph readiness, agentic commerce compatibility, and cryptographic identity anchoring.
-The result is binary: CERTIFIED or FAILED — no probabilistic estimates.
+The result is binary: CERTIFIED or FAILED.
+Pure deterministic scoring, mathematically reproducible.

 What is the SOVP Validator Audit?